Active Termite and Pest Control, Inc is one of few providers offering a broad range of safe and humane bird abatement programs.

 We are proud to be exclusive providers to City and State entities.
 Our bird services may include but not limited to bird spikes, bird wire, bird spiders, bird glue, bird coil roof mounted glare solutions, mesh proofing and netting.

-Earwigs are long and slender insects around 5-25mm in length.
-Their most known feature are the “forceps” or pincers on the end of their tail.
-Earwigs are usually found within wooded or grassy areas but can also be found indoors.
-If they feel threatened, they can squirt a foul-smelling yellow liquid as a defense.
+They are thin insects around 5-25mm long.
+They are most known for their “forceps” (pincers) at the end of the tail.
+These insects are usually seen within grassy or wooded locations but they can also be found indoors.
+If earwigs feel threatened, they can shoot out a foul yellow liquid as a defense.

 Ticks are typically 3-5mm long.
 With their ability to feed on the blood of mammals, birds, and humans, they can transmit infections and many types of diseases.